 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Hyeonseok Jeong: tDCS is simple, safe, and inexpensive to administer compared to other brain stimulation techniques.
+Other strength of our protocol is that we apply a neuroimaging method to assess brain changes related to stimulation.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera